Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 A late lodgement fee is automatically charged if you fail to lodge a royalty return by the due date.
 The fee applies even if no royalty was charged.

 In certain circumstances, we can reduce or cancel some or all of the late fee.
-Read the royalty ruling on remission of the late lodgement fee (ROY004) for more information.
+Read the public ruling on remission of the late lodgement fee (RLTY001) for more information.

-A royalty penalty is charged when we reassess your royalty liability (and find it understated) or a royalty return has not been lodged.
+Penalties apply when we reassess your royalty liability (and find it understated) or a return has not been lodged:

-In certain circumstances we can reduce or cancel some or all of the royalty penalty.
-Read the royalty ruling on remission of royalty penalty (ROY003) for more information.
+In certain circumstances we can reduce or cancel some or all of the penalty.
+These rulings have more information:

 The royalty penalty is different to the civil penalty that is applied to certain incorrectly calculated monthly payments.

-If you do not pay royalty by the due date, unpaid royalty interest will accrue daily until the royalty, related penalties and fees, and accumulated interest are paid in full.
+If you do not pay royalty by the due date, interest will accrue daily until the royalty, related penalties and fees and accumulated interest is paid in full.
+Generally, this is:

 In certain circumstances we may waive some or all of the unpaid royalty interest.
-Read the royalty ruling on remission of unpaid royalty interest (ROY002) for more information.
+These rulings have more information: